electrickery/RTC-MPF-I/README.md

 A Real Time Clock for the Microprofessor based on a MSM5832

 This used the Z80-PIO to interface the MSM5832.
-Currently only the rudimnts are implemented to write and read the RTC and display time and date.
+Currently only the rudiments are implemented to write and read the RTC and display time and date.

 The hardware diagram: